 A series of surveys were conducted in the community-at-large and with WIC mothers to address breastfeeding attitudes and beliefs in 2019.
 The survey confirmed significant differences in breastfeeding attitudes and beliefs depending on where residents lived.
 Non-Hispanic Black mothers had significantly lower attitude scores than White or Hispanic mothers in the same neighborhood.
-Pregnant women who saw a WIC Peer Counselor (PC) were 20% more likely to intend to breastfeeding attitudes and practices.
+Pregnant women who saw a WIC Peer Counselor (PC) were 20% more likely to intend to breastfeed.
+Interaction with a WIC PC or lactation consultant was also associated with more positive breastfeeding attitudes and practices.
 Encouragement and support from women with breastfeeding experience as well as family support were cited as the most important contributing factors to make breastfeeding successful in this community.